uppedtrout/Better-config/README.md

 "The Thing On The Doorstep" in which he refers to a cult leader from England who had established a covenstead of sorts in New York.
-In that story, published in Weird Tales in 1936, the cult leader is closely identified with chthonic forces, is described as "notorious", and linked to the strange fate that befell the protagonist, Edward Derby.)Downloaded from www.holybooks.com SUPPLEMENTARY MATERIAL TO
+In that story, published in Weird Tales in 1936, the cult leader is closely identified with chthonic forces, is described as "notorious", and linked to the strange fate that befell the protagonist, Edward Derby.)
+SUPPLEMENTARY MATERIAL TO
 777
 THE CHART that follows is based on research presently available to the Editor with